bdavidxyz/basic_chrome_extension/README.md

 ## Steps

-1. create a directory “basic_example” on your computer
+1. create a directory “basic_chrome_extension” on your computer
 2. inside, put files of this repository
 3. open Chrome, and open url chrome://extensions
 4. check checkbox named “developer mode”
 5. click on button “Load unpacked extension…”
-6. choose the directory “basic_example”
+6. choose the directory “basic_chrome_extension”
 7. good ! you should see a fresh, new, grey “B” icon next to the URL bar.
 8. open any decent website : [github.com](http://github.com) , (or [bdavidxyz.com](http://bdavidxyz.com), or whatever)
 9. open your chrome dev tools console : Press Ctrl+Shift+J (Windows / Linux) or Cmd+Opt+J (Mac).